Do Flaxman Librarians offer help with thesis research?

 Theses submitted Spring 2019 or later have the options to choose Open Access which means anyone in the world with an internet connection can read your thesis in our Digital Thesis Repository.
 You choose the access you want when you submit your thesis.
 See Choose Access PDF for these options.

 How do I find an SAIC thesis in the Flaxman Library?

-There are two ways to find SAIC theses: you can visit these call number areas in the Flaxman Library if you'd like to browse, or you can use the search box at the top of this page to look up a thesis in the library catalog.
-All SAIC theses submitted to Flaxman Library appear in our library catalog, just like books, DVDs, etc. If you're looking for a specific thesis, search using thesis title, the author's name, or words that describe what the thesis is about.
+Print Theses (2018 or earlier): You can visit these call number areas in the Flaxman Library to browse, or you can use the search box at the top of this page to look up a thesis in the library catalog.
+All SAIC theses submitted to Flaxman Library appear in our library catalog whether print or digital.

 Why can’t I check out a thesis?